Introducing the Ours To Protect Member Portal! Get news, recent project highlights and much more. Join today!

 The Real Cost of Skipping Electrical Maintenance and Why It’s Not Worth the Risk

-For facility managers and property owners across Chicago and Cook County, electrical maintenance often gets penciled in as a routine line item on the annual budget.
+For facility managers and property owners across Chicago and Cook County, electrical maintenance is often penciled in as a routine line item in the annual budget.
 But the truth is, it’s anything but routine.
 Deferred maintenance may reduce short-term costs, but it dramatically increases long-term risk.

 The National Fire Protection Association (NFPA) has made that risk impossible to ignore.
-With the elevation of NFPA 70B, preventive electrical maintenance is no longer just a recommendation; it’s the standard.
+With NFPA 70B now elevated, preventive electrical maintenance is the standard.

 The Hidden Costs of Skipping Maintenance